flexdd/flexdd-framework/README.md

 There are four ways the framework can be used.

 * Reference the individual framework components in your projects bower.json file. `bower install 'flexdd-base-* --save-dev` then include the bower_components within your Sass file.
+This method allows you to specify your own dependencies.
 * Reference the framework in your projects bower.json file. `bower install 'flexdd-framework'` then include the bower_component `_flexdd.scss` in your Sass file.
+This method assumes what components you will require.
-* If you are using a similar architecture to Instagram's website then each component also has a .css which you can include depending on what page you are on.
-[Talk on instagrams architecture](https://www.youtube.com/watch?v=eCf5CquV_Bw)
+* If you are using a similar architecture to Instagram's website then each component also has a .css which you include depending on what page you are on.
+[Talk on Instagrams architecture](https://www.youtube.com/watch?v=eCf5CquV_Bw)
+* Use the Yeoman generator to build up the projects structure with what you need.